StormEkholm/time-registration/README.md

 ### Login UI
-Initial landing platform, this is for logging in and assigning a session, which is used for determaning which employee is making the time registration.
+Initial landing platform, this is for logging in and assigning a session, which is used for determining which employee is making the time registration.

 ![Snaptime login](https://user-images.githubusercontent.com/28634497/59848793-57c53500-9366-11e9-8ced-3a85a3831c93.png)